adenya-arn/adenya-arn/README.md

 - 👋 Hi, I’m @adenya-arn
 - 👀 I’m interested in being a software developer
 - 🌱 I’m currently learning computer science and statistics
+- 🌱 I have working knowledge on Python, Django web frameworks and Django rest framework
 - 💞️ I’m looking to collaborate on coding and learning new things
 - 📫 How to reach me aadenya7@gmail.com
 <!---